colinat/pandas/readme.md

-# Data Analytics in Python
+# Data Analysis in Python

    This site seeks to introduce the key concepts in data analytics using Python programming language.
 The goal of this site serves as a reference source for those (myself included) who needs to recall some of the key concepts in data analytics using Python.
 It also serves as a learning site for those who wishes to grasp the basics of data analytics quickly.